Governance Structure

 “Therefore we will structure the school not governmentally, but administratively, and manage it in a republican manner.
 In a true teachers’ republic, we will not be able to lean back and rest on the directives of a headmaster; we will have to bring to bear what gives each of us the possibility to take full responsibility for what we have to do.
 Each must be fully responsible.
 The role of the headmaster will be replaced by this preparatory seminar in which we will work to acquire the spirit that will unite the school.
 If we work hard, this seminar will engender in us our spirit of unity.” — Rudolf Steiner

-The All-School Administrator
+The All-School Director

 The Three School Sections